-- 12. Select the Tools menu and the Generate Netlist submenu.
+- 12. Select the Options menu and the Project Options submenu.
+Select the HDL and Simulation tab.
+If it is not already set, select Verilog as the HDL type. - 13.
+Select the Tools menu and the Generate Netlist submenu.
 This will take a few minutes to complete.
 This step is updating the system and synthesizing it to use the GPIO IP.
-When it completes, it is not yet ready to put in the FPGA because it is only a netlist, which is equivalent to a schematic capture tool output.
-A bitstream will need to be generated to place and route the design for the FPGA. - 13.
-Open the system.ucf file located in the /data directory of the XPS project.
+When it completes, it is not yet ready to put in the FPGA because it is only a netlist, which is only a description of the logic elements and how it is connected.
+A bitstream will need to be generated by doing a place and route of the design for the FPGA. - 14.
+Open the system.ucf file located in the data directory of the XPS project.
 This file contains the design inputs and outputs to specific pins of the FPGA.
-Edit the UCF file to connect bit 0 of the GPIO\IO signal to User LED 0 by adding the line "Net opb\gpio\0\GPIO\IO<0> LOC=B27;" and save the file.
+Edit the UCF file to connect bit 0 of the GPIO\IO signal to User LED 0 by adding the line and save the file.

+Net opb\gpio\0\GPI0\IO LOC=B27;

 The net name is the same as the signal you added to the Ports tab of the Add/Edit Cores dialog.
 Pin B27 of the FPGA connects to User LED 0.
-The pins of the FPGA are described in the Multimedia\UserGuide, which is readily available in the User\Area.
+The pins of the FPGA are described in the Multimedia Board UserGuide which is available on the UofT EDK page.
 You can find pin B27 on page 23.
-See if you can find the pin on the schematic called Multimedia\Schematics.pdf.
-It is also in the User Area.
+See if you can find the pin on the Multimedia Board Schematics available on the UofT EDK page.
 You will observe that the schematic is quite large.
 Use the Acrobat Find feature to look for the string user\led.
 You should find it on two pages.
 One showing the pins of the FPGA and the other showing the connection to the LEDs.
 Remember how the LEDs are driven as a later step will ask you about this.

-- 14. Right click on Project:mb0\default in the Applications tab and select the Set Compiler Options submenu.
+- 15. Right click on Project:mb0\default in the Applications tab and select the Set Compiler Options submenu.
 A dialog box is displayed.
-Verify that the XmdStub mode of operation is selected.
+Verify that the XmdStub mode of operation is selected and the Program Start Address is 0x500.
 This will build the ROM monitor stub, called XmdStub, into the software and hardware so that debugging can be done.
-Executable mode assumes that the software has already been debugged and executes it on reset. - 15.
+Executable mode assumes that the software has already been debugged and executes it on reset. - 16.
 Select the Tools menu followed by the Download submenu.
 This will run the ISE place and route tools to create a bitstream, then download the bitstream to the target board.
 This will take a few minutes.